kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

         pacman - Syy

+Install `reflector`

 	pacman -S reflector

+Backup original pacman's mirror list

 	cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.bak

+Create new mirror list.
+The servers which we will provide the fastest speed for downloading packages will be on the top of the list.

         reflector --sort rate > /etc/pacman.d/mirrorlist

 The command can take a while to finish depending on the speed of your internet connection.